jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 While standards development progressed, the broader context of hydrogen pressure vessels exhibited promising opportunities.
 As derived in @chap_1_2, there exists a vast field of applications for hydrogen pressure vessels.
 The examination of different mobility sectors, which are pivotal drivers of economic and scientific growth, underscored the fundamental importance of hydrogen pressure vessels.
-Analysis of the five known tank types, including their applications, advantages, and disadvantages, outlined in @chap_1_2 led to a clear conclusion: tank Type IV emerged as the most suitable choice for #gls("swith") design, based on its maturity, commercial availability, and optimal balance between performance and safety considerations.
+Analysis of the five known tank types, including their applications, advantages, and disadvantages, outlined in @chap_1_2, led to a clear conclusion: tank Type IV emerged as the most suitable choice for #gls("swith") design.
+This choice is justified by its maturity, commercial availability, and optimal balance between performance and safety considerations

 // ------------------------------ 3_Automotive ------------------------------ //
 Beyond tank selection, @chap_1_3 explored potential insights from the automotive sector.
 Academic work in the automotive industry revealed common aims with aerospace regarding structural integral hydrogen tanks, demonstrating interest in this technology across multiple transportation sectors.
-As in the aerospace field, available literature on this topic remained scarce.
+Similar to the aerospace field, available literature on this topic remained scarce.
 The most relevant academic contribution from the automotive sector, presented by @Bleser2012, investigated the use of hydrogen tanks as torque absorbers.
 However, this research lacked crucial details, particularly regarding experimental methodology.
 Consequently, the state of automotive research offered limited guidance for certification-oriented experimental structural validation tests of #glspl("swith").
-While existing patents described tanks as load-bearing structural integral components, they too provided insufficient details for experimental structural validation tests of #glspl("swith").
+While existing patents described tanks as load-bearing structural integral components, they too provided insufficient details to support such tests.
 This gap in specialized technical documentation emphasized the need for more comprehensive research spanning both automotive and aerospace industries.

 // ---------------------------- 4_Various_Fields ---------------------------- //
 Moving beyond transportation sectors, @chap_1_4 added a broader perspective on hydrogen standards.
 A significant number of standards addressing hydrogen applications were identified.
 These standards existed in various stages of development.
-Some standards were in use, while others were undergoing updates.
+Some standards were in use, whereas others were undergoing updates.
-Additionally, several standards had been announced but still awaited their initial publication.
+Additionally, several standards had been announced, but still awaited their initial publication.
-Given this extensive array of standards, a systematic approach emerged as imperative for identifying those most applicable to #gls("swith") certification.
+Given this extensive array of standards, a systematic approach emerged as imperative for identifying the ones most applicable to #gls("swith") development and certification processes.
-This methodical evaluation proved crucial in determining which standards offered the most relevant guidance for #gls("swith") development and certification processes.

 // -------------------------- 5_Essential_Standards ------------------------- //
-The implementation of this systematic approach, as detailed in @chap_1_5, has yielded meaningful results.
+The implementation of this systematic approach, as detailed in @chap_1_5, yielded meaningful results.
-Through the application of specific assessment criteria, four essential standards have been identified as particularly relevant to the development and certification of #glspl("swith").
+Through the application of specific assessment criteria, four essential standards were identified as particularly relevant to the development and certification of #glspl("swith").
-Although these standards do not comprehensively address all unique aspects of #glspl("swith"), they represent the current state of the art in relevant regulatory frameworks and provide valuable insights into potential certification requirements and testing protocols.
+Although these standards do not comprehensively address all unique aspects of #glspl("swith"), they represent the current state of the art in relevant regulatory frameworks.
+As such, they provide valuable insights into potential certification requirements and testing protocols.
 Among these selected standards, two offer critical specifications regarding working nominal pressure.
-The maximum allowable nominal pressure varies between standards, ranging from 437.5 to $525 "bar"$.
+The maximum allowable nominal pressure varies between standards, ranging from $437.5$ to $525 "bar"$.
 This upper bound was not arbitrary but rather constrained by the capabilities of existing test facilities, which cannot exceed certain pressure levels for experimental structural verification tests.
-These findings emphasized the dual considerations necessary for #gls("swith") development and certification: adherence to both hydrogen containment and aircraft-specific regulations, while acknowledging the current technological limits in testing high-pressure systems.
+These findings emphasized the dual considerations necessary for #gls("swith") development and certification: adherence to both hydrogen containment and aircraft-specific regulations, as well as acknowledging the current technological limits in testing high-pressure systems.

 // -------------------------------- 0_H2_Prop ------------------------------- //
 Given these regulatory requirements and testing constraints, a comprehensive understanding of the physical properties and behavior of hydrogen became essential for successful #gls("swith") development and certification.
 @chap_2_0 provided an overview of hydrogen's fundamental properties that underpin its potential as an aviation fuel.
-While safety aspects are addressed in @chap_2_1, the examined properties demonstrated hydrogen's predominantly positive characteristics as an energy carrier.
+Furthermore, the examined properties demonstrated hydrogen's predominantly positive characteristics as an energy carrier.
 One notable hurdle, however, was hydrogen's invisibility to the human eye due to its small molecular size, which presents specific detection and measurement requirements.
-The analysis of hydrogen's theoretical gravimetric energy density in relation to its practical energy density in real-world storage systems highlighted both opportunities and challenges in its implementation as a fuel source.
+The analysis of hydrogen's theoretical gravimetric energy density in relation to its practical energy density in real-world storage systems highlighted opportunities as well as challenges in its implementation as a fuel source.
-The analytical functions developed for calculating hydrogen mass from density and volume across various pressure and temperature ranges enhance this understanding.
+The analytical functions introduced for calculating hydrogen mass from density and volume across various pressure and temperature ranges deepen this understanding.
-These functions, which account for real gas behavior, can support the modeling and simulation of hydrogen storage in applications such as #glspl("swith").
+By accounting for real gas behavior, these functions support the modeling and simulation of hydrogen storage in applications such as #glspl("swith").
-Moreover, the custom analysis tool developed, based on these functions, can offer valuable insights into hydrogen's behavior under various pressure and temperature conditions.
+Furthermore, the custom analysis tool, developed using these functions, provides valuable insights into hydrogen's behavior under varying pressure and temperature conditions.

 // -------------------------------- 1_Safety -------------------------------- //
-While these analytical capabilities are helpful, they must be complemented by a thorough understanding of hydrogen's safety implications, especially for high-pressure applications like #glspl("swith").
+Although these analytical capabilities are helpful, they must be complemented by a thorough understanding of hydrogen's safety implications, especially for high-pressure #glspl("swith").
 The focus on safety aspects in @chap_2_1 revealed that hydrogen's potential for ignition, explosion, and detonation depends significantly on specific air-hydrogen mixtures.
 Two factors particularly impact safety considerations: the wide range of ignitable mixture ratios and the sufficiency of small static discharges to trigger ignition to detonation.
 Additionally, hydrogen's diffusion behavior and material compatibility emerged as another critical hurdle for safe containment.
 While metals provide superior retention compared to plastics, they face the concern of potential hydrogen embrittlement.
-The theoretical knowledge presented in @chap_2_1 emphasized the need for heightened attention to hydrogen safety in real-world applications.
-It also highlighted the importance of combining data from numerical simulations and experimental tests to bridge gaps between theoretical understanding and practical behavior.
-This synthesis of theory and practice proves crucial for the experimental structural validation tests of #glspl("swith"), where accurate prediction and management of hydrogen behavior are essential for both safety and performance.
+The analysis in @chap_2_1 emphasized the critical importance of addressing hydrogen safety in real-world applications.
+It also underscored the value of integrating numerical simulations and experimental tests to bridge the gap between theoretical insights and practical implementation.
+This integration is essential for the experimental structural validation tests of #glspl("swith"), where precise prediction and management of hydrogen behavior are crucial for both safety and performance.

 // ------------------------------ 2_Experiment ------------------------------ //
 Building on these safety considerations, experimental investigations revealed further insights into specific obstacles and mitigation strategies.
 The experimental investigations mentioned in @chap_2_2 demonstrated that hydrogen self-ignition represents a tangible concern in real-world applications.
 Additionally, @chap_2_2 identified the primary geometrical factors that can precipitate ignition and outlined the necessary modifications to mitigate this risk.
-While the threat of hydrogen self-ignition requires serious scrutiny, the literature review supported the feasibility of secure hydrogen application, provided that its properties are thoroughly understood and appropriately managed.
+Despite the threat of hydrogen self-ignition requiring serious scrutiny, the literature review supported the feasibility of secure hydrogen application, provided its properties are thoroughly understood and appropriately accounted for.
 A critical aspect emerges when evaluating the transferability of hydrogen applications from the automotive industry to #glspl("swith") for large commercial aircraft, such as the Airbus A350-1000 @link_Airbus_350.
 Rather than direct transposition, a structured approach becomes necessary.
 This involved conducting a series of smaller-scale experimental and numerical studies, progressively advancing toward large aircraft scale.